Robyn Hilton: Early life and career

-Born in Carthage, Missouri and raised in Twin Falls, Idaho and Pomona, California, Hilton is the daughter of Erma Jeane Upp and Eugene M. Rapp, a newscaster on WMBH in Joplin, Missouri; they divorced roughly 4 months after her birth, with Upp awarded sole custody and $7 a week in child support.
-Her mother next married Russell Bruce Beard, from 1946 until their 1950 divorce, and, most recently, James Elias Molyneux.
+Hilton was born in Carthage, Missouri and raised in Twin Falls, Idaho, and Pomona, California, the daughter of Erma Jeane Upp and Eugene M. Rapp, a newscaster on WMBH in Joplin, Missouri.
+They divorced roughly 4 months after her birth, with Upp awarded sole custody and $7 a week in child support.
+In 1946 her mother married Russell Bruce Beard, with the marriage ending in divorce in 1950.
+She next married James Elias Molyneux, on September 8, 1950.

-Hilton attended the Shamrock School (8 miles southeast of Twin Falls), Emerson Junior High school in Pomona, Twin Falls High School, Boise Junior College and Utah State University before becoming a weather forecaster in her home town.
+Hilton attended the Shamrock School (8 miles southeast of Twin Falls), Emerson Junior High school in Pomona, Twin Falls High School, Boise Junior College, and Utah State University before becoming a weather forecaster in her home town.
 She is Mormon.

 In addition to other film and television work, Hilton appeared as a guest on The Tonight Show Starring Johnny Carson on January 17, 1974, and appeared clothed in two Playboy issues that year.
-She also appeared in commercials for Dodge, Prell, and others.
+She also appeared in commercials for Dodge, Prell, and other products.
 Her last credited role was in the role of "Maid Marian" in the Andy Sidaris directed sexploitation action film Malibu Express in 1985.

 Personal life

 From September 1961 until their divorce seven years later, Hilton was the wife of William H. Hilton, with whom she had two children.
-In 1990 she married Alan Mihoces with whom she had one child, divorcing him in 2016.
+In 1990 she married Alan Mihoces, with whom she had one child, divorcing him in 2016.